How we operate

 How does OpenMedia.ca operate?

-OpenMedia.ca is a networked, community-led, post-partisan organization, and the majority of our support comes from small, individual donations by concerned Canadians.
+OpenMedia.ca is a networked, community-led, post-partisan, award-winning civic engagement organization.
+The majority of our support comes from small, individual donations by concerned Canadians.

 OpenMedia.ca is a networked organization.
 This means that we collaborate with a fluid and broad ranging network of organizations and people.
 Each member of this diverse pro-Internet community has unique talents, resources, and energy to contribute to our shared objective: to safeguard the possibilities of the open and affordable Internet.